 - PEG ratio “greater than 1” suggests that a stock is overvalued (expensive)

 Like the P/E ratio, PEG has its own limitations:

 - The company’s future growth rate is forecasted, and actual growth rates may differ significantly.

 - The PEG may not reliably measure the value of large, well-capitalized companies with stable dividends but slow growth.
 These companies may be assessed as “overpriced” when that’s not really the case.

 Related: How To Buy Bitcoin in Canada

 4. Dividend Payout Ratio (DPR)

-Is a measure of how much of the after-tax income a company earns is paid out to its shareholders as dividends.
+It measures how much of the after-tax income a company earns is paid out to its shareholders as dividends.

-A company may choose to retain all its earnings, it may pay a portion out as dividends, and may even use its earnings to buy-back shares.
+A company may choose to retain all its earnings, it may pay a portion out as dividends, and may even use its earnings to buy back shares.

 The dividend payout ratio is usually expressed as a percentage and is calculated as: